scottbarnesg/scottbarnesg/README.md

 Here's a few examples of the work I've done professionally:

 - Lead the design and development of a novel geosptatial analysis system, STIRE, from the idea phase to production.
-  - STIRE leverages spacetimehashing and machine learning to automate frequenctly encountered geospatial analysis that have traditionally required human review.
+  - STIRE leverages spacetimehashing and machine learning to automate frequently encountered geospatial analysis that have traditionally required human review.
   - STIRE is integrated into [Black Cape's Rubicon offering](https://blackcape.io/products/rubicon)

 - Develop full stack, application, and system software for a robust Positioning, Navigation, & Timing (PNT) system.